Wallops - A modern IRC client for Macintosh (System 6)

 Wallops is a modern IRC client that I wrote on and for my Macintosh Plus.
 It is written for System 6 and should run on newer classic MacOS versions.

-It requires MacTCP and obviously does not support TLS connections.
+It requires MacTCP and does not support TLS connections.
 It supports MultiFinder and will run in the background, using Notification Manager to flash the Apple icon when one's nick is mentioned in the channel while the window is hidden.

 Latest Update: Wallops 1.1 Released (2022-02-10)